-Components of these media hubs are very small and require tremendous accuracy to perform insertion without damaging the product.
-In the best case, those defects are caught in the inspection and the component is discarded, but on this line, it was also possible that defective product could make its way onto the car lot and eventually customer’s driveway, resulting in expensive warranty costs and, worse, lost trust between the car company and customer.
+Components of these media hubs are very small and The components of media hubs are very small and require tremendous accuracy to perform insertion tasks without damaging the product.
+In the best-case scenario, defects are caught during the inspection process and discarded, but it is also possible that defective product could make its way into the car and eventually a customer’s driveway – resulting in expensive warranty costs and, worse, lost trust between the car company and their customer.

-The Bright Machines Microfactory completes assembly and inspection of two different models on the same line, thanks to lightning-fast change-over.
-For this product, some of the insertion needed to happen at specific angles to avoid damaging components, and this level of specificity and precision is a specialty of the microfactory.
+For this type of product, certain insertion tasks need to happen at specific angles to avoid damaging components, and this level of specificity and precision is a specialty of the Bright Machines Microfactory.
 While pick-and-place sounds like a simple task to automate, in reality, it requires precise rotation and positioning of the robot arms while also changing speeds from fast to slow.
-Precise programming ensures that the end-of-arm tools are hitting the right angles every time, at the right speed, and in a perfectly repeatable way.
+Precise programming can ensure that end-of-arm tools are hitting the right angles every time, at the right speed, and in a perfectly repeatable way.